Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: An SMC alternative to MCMC

-There are a number of algorithmic choices to be made, including tuning the parameters of the MH kernel ($\gamma$ above) or the rejuvenation threshold, $\epsilon_L$.
-In a real-time setting, it may not be possible to tune an algorithm ``on the fly'', so the system has to work ``out of the box'', either through prior tuning or through being adaptive.
-In what follows we set $\epsilon_L=0.5$ \citep{JasSDT11} and we focus on the key factor affecting the performance of the algorithm in real-time, {\it i.e.} the MH kernel.
+There are a number of algorithmic choices to be made, including tuning any parameters, $\gamma$, of the MH kernel and the rejuvenation threshold, $\epsilon_L$.
+In a real-time setting, it may not be possible to tune an algorithm ``on the fly'', so the system has to work ``out of the box'', either through prior tuning or through being adaptive \citep{FeaT13}.
+In what follows we set $\epsilon_L=0.5$ \citep{JasSDT11} and we focus on the key factors affecting the performance of the algorithm in real-time, {\it i.e.} the MH kernel.

-\subsubsection{Kernel Choice}
+\subsubsection{Kernel choice}

-\paragraph{Correlated Random Walk} A correlated random walk proposes values in the neighbourhood of the current particle:
+\paragraph{Correlated random walk} A correlated random walk proposes values in the neighbourhood of the current particle:

-where $\bar{\vec{\Sigma}}_k$ is the sample variance-covariance matrix for the weighted sample $\{\tilde\omega_{k}^{(\cdot)}, \vtheta_{k-1}^{(\cdot)}\}$.
-The parameter $\gamma$ can be tuned {\it a priori} to guarantee a reasonable acceptance rate, or, alternatively, asymptotic results for the optimal scaling of covariance matrices \citep{RobR01, SheFR10} can be used.
-Localised moves keep acceptance rates high and will quickly restore the value of the ESS.
-However, if after re-sampling there are few unique particles then the rejuvenation can result in a highly clustered sample, providing an inaccurate representation of the target distribution.
+where $\bar{\vec{\Sigma}}_k$ is the sample variance-covariance matrix of the weighted sample $\{\tilde\omega_{k}^{(\cdot)} \cdot \vtheta_{k-1}^{(\cdot)}\}$.
+The advantages here are that the parameter $\gamma$ can be tuned {\it a priori} to guarantee a reasonable acceptance rate, or asymptotic results for the optimal scaling of covariance matrices \citep{RobR01, SheFR10} could be used.
+Also, the localised nature of these moves should keep acceptance rates high, leading to quick restoration of the value of the ESS.

 \paragraph{Approximate Gibbs'} An independence sampler that proposes \citep{Cho02}: